ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/client-diversity/index.md

 ## Prerequisites {#prerequisites}

-If you don't already understand what nodes and clients are, check out [nodes and clients](/developers/docs/nodes-and-clients/).
-[Execution](/glossary/#execution-layer) and [consensus](/glossary/#consensus-layer) layers are defined in the glossary.
+If you don't already understand what nodes and clients are, check out [nodes and clients](/developers/docs/nodes-and-clients/). <GlossaryTooltip termKey="execution-layer">Execution</GlossaryTooltip> and <GlossaryTooltip termKey="consensus-layer">consensus</GlossaryTooltip> layers are defined in the glossary.

 ## Why are there multiple clients? {#why-multiple-clients}